-The beneficiary can take certain steps to expedite a death claim within a faster timeframe.
+The beneficiary can take specific steps to expedite a death claim faster.
 Before we get into that, you must remember that the insurer has to confirm some facts under California law.

 Your state laws are probably similar in certain situations.
 You must be patient during this process.
-Unless the claim is denied right away, you must understand most claims won’t be paid immediately.
+Unless the claim is denied immediately, you must understand that most claims won’t be paid directly.

 In other words, these claims take a certain amount of time after the insured’s death for a total death benefit payout.

-Insurance companies often decline life insurance claims based on misinformation when the insured failed to include something in the insurance policy. (hobbies like scuba diving, motorcycle riding).
+Insurance companies often decline life insurance claims based on misinformation when the insured fails to include something in the insurance policy. (hobbies like scuba diving and motorcycle riding).